rjdoubleu/Resume/README.md

 	- Worked with a variety of datasets such as CIFAR & MNIST.
 	- Managed custom TensorFlow Anaconda development environment.
 	- Debugged more than 20 individual machine learning projects.
-	- Created a custom curriculum which is slowly being adapted into a [public GitHub repository](https://github.com/Afferent-Learning/Intro-to-the-Machine-Learning-Pipeline).
 	+   Intro to Cyber Security - Encryption algorithm basics & introduction to the Python cryptography library.
 	- Conducted small CTFs using Google Gruyere to teach XSS.
 +   PiTops: Build your own take home laptop  - Oversaw basic embedded systems projects using the PiTop platform.
 +   Lead Instuctor specific responsibilities included overnight activities, medicine management, camper check-in/out.